manwar/perlweeklychallenge-club/challenge-286/ppentchev/docs/index.md

 character sequences like `\<`, `\>`, `'')`, etc, so the output of Perl's `quotemeta` function was not suitable for feeding to `grep` directly.
 Eh, let's hope my solution is correct anyway :)

+The `tests/03-python-ch-1.t` test first looks for a suitable Python 3 interpreter.
+If the `PYTHON3` environment variable is defined, it is used as the name or path of the Python 3 interpreter; oterhwise, `python3` is used.
+The test tries to run the Python 3 interpreter for a `pass` command; if that fails, the tests are skipped.

 ### Task 2: Order Game